superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 # Movie Recommendation using vector database

 This article presents a comprehensive guide on creating a movie recommendation system using vector similarity search and multi-label genre classification.
 By leveraging a vector database, we can streamline the whole process.
 I'll demonstrate how integrating these two techniques can significantly improve the recommendation experience.

 Here's what we cover below:
 1. Data ingestion and preprocessing techniques for movie metadata
-2. Training a Doc2Vec model for generating the embeddings
+2. Training a Doc2Vec model for generating embeddings
-3. Training a Neural network for genre classification task
+3. Training a neural network for genre classification
-4. Using Doc2Vec, LanceDB vector database and the trained classifier to get the relevant recommendations
+4. Using Doc2Vec, LanceDB vector database, and the trained classifier to surface relevant recommendations

 Let's get started!

 ## Why use embeddings for recommendation systems?

-Scrolling through streaming platforms can be frustrating when the movie suggestions don't match our interests.
-Building recommendation systems is a complex task, as there isn't one metric that can measure the quality of recommendations.
-To improve this, we can combine embeddings and vector database for better recommendations.
-These embeddings serve dual purposes: they can either be directly used as input to a classification model for genre classification or stored in a vector database for retrieval purposes.
-By storing embeddings in a vector database, efficient retrieval and query search for recommendations become possible at a later stage.
+Scrolling through movie streaming platforms can seem futile.
+What's the point if nothing they recommend looks interesting?
+Building quality recommendation systems, it turns out, is not easy.
+RecSys is complex - it has to optimize for multiple (sometimes conflicting) objectives, and there is no *one* metric that fully captures the quality of recommendations.

+Below, we'll walk you through a solution to unsatifying RecSys.
+We generate quality recommendations by **creating high-dimensional embeddings** as input to a genre classification model.
+But **we also use a vector database**, permitting us to efficiently store and query our embeddings, producing high quality recommendations.

-This architecture offers a holistic understanding of the underlying processes involved.
+The following architecture gives you an overview of the processes underlying our RecSys.

 ![image](../assets/use_cases/movie_recommendation_using_vectordatabase/architecture_recommendation.png)

-## Data Ingestion and preprocessing techniques for movie metadata
+## Data ingestion and preprocessing techniques for movie metadata

 Movie recommendation systems can leverage various types of data to create meaningful embeddings, including plot summaries, cast and crew information, user ratings, release dates, and more.
-However, for the sake of simplicity and to demonstrate the core concept, we will focus on creating embeddings based solely on the movie's title and genre data.
+But to demonstrate more clearly and simply how an embedding-based RecSys works, we'll focus on creating embeddings based solely on the movie's title and genre data.
 By combining these two key pieces of information, we can generate recommendations that suggest movies with similar genres and titles.
-This approach, while not as comprehensive as using all available data, still provides a solid foundation for understanding how embedding-based recommendation systems work.

-Our initial task involves gathering and organizing information about movies.
-Thankfully, we have access to a robust dataset on [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) containing information from various sources for approximately 45,000 movies.
-Please dowload the data from the Kaggle and place it inside your working directory.
-Watch for a file named `movies_metadata.csv`.
+First, we gather and organize movie data.
+For this, we use a robust dataset from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) that has information from various sources for approximately 45,000 movies.
+Download the data (`movies_metadata.csv`) from Kaggle and put it inside your working directory.
+(If you need additional data, you can supplement the dataset by extracting movie info from platforms like Rotten Tomatoes, IMDb, or even box-office records.)

-If you require additional data, you can supplement the dataset by extracting information from platforms like Rotten Tomatoes, IMDb, or even box-office records.
-Our next step involves extracting core details from the dataset and generating a universal summary for each movie.
+Next, we extract core details from the dataset and generate a universal summary for each movie.

-We will begin by combining the movie's title and genre into a single textual string.
-This text will then be tagged to create `TaggedDocument` instances, which will later be used to train the Doc2Vec model.
+We begin by combining the movie's title and genre into a single textual string.
+This text will then be tagged to create `TaggedDocument` instances, which we'll use later to train the Doc2Vec model.

-Before moving forward, let's install the relevant libraries to make our life easier..
+Before moving forward, let's install the relevant libraries:

 ```python
 pip install torch scikit-learn pylance lancedb nltk gensim lancedb scipy==1.12
 ```

-Next, we'll proceed with the ingestion and preprocessing of the data.
-To simplify the process, we'll work with chunks of 1000 movies at a time.
-For clarity, I'll only include movie indices with non-null values for genres and titles.
-This approach ensures that we're working with high-quality, relevant data for our analysis.
+Next, we'll ingest and preprocess our data.
+To simplify the process, we'll work with chunks of 1000 movies at a time, and include only movie indices with non-null values for genres and titles, to ensure that we're analyzing exclusively high-quality, relevant data.

 ```python
 import pandas as pd